-UNITE PART French, Tana

-Wych Elm (2018)
+French, Tana Wych Elm (2018)

 WHAT DO WE HIDE INSIDE OURSELVES?

-ATACANA A ANDREAM One-night changes everything for Toby.
-He's always led a charmed life - until a brutal attack leaves him

-damaged and traumatised, unsure even of the person he used to be.
-He seeks refuge at his family's

-EDENICH ancestral home, the Ivy House, filled with memories of wild-strawberry summers and teenage parties with
+One-night changes everything for Toby.
+He's always led a charmed life - until a brutal attack leaves him damaged and traumatised, unsure even of the person he used to be.
+He seeks refuge at his family's ancestral home, the Ivy House, filled with memories of wild-strawberry summers and teenage parties with his cousins.

-FRENCH his cousins.

-Annational THE Constant But not long after Toby's arrival, a discovery is made: a skull, tucked neatly inside the old wych elm in the
+But not long after Toby's arrival, a discovery is made: a skull, tucked neatly inside the old wych elm in the garden.

-garden.

-As detectives begin to close in, Toby is forced to examine everything he thought he knew about his family,

-ELM his past, and himself.
+As detectives begin to close in, Toby is forced to examine everything he thought he knew about his family, his past, and himself.

-averal twee A spellbinding standalone from a literary writer who turns the crime genre inside out.
+A spellbinding standalone from a literary writer who turns the crime genre inside out.

-AND

-From the attic of a dilapidated English country house, she discovers a peephole which gives her access to her neighbours' private lives.
+Bitter Orange (2018) From the attic of a dilapidated English country house, she discovers a peephole which gives her access to her neighbours' private lives.
 But as the hot summer rolls lazily on, it becomes clear that not everything is right between Cara and Peter.
 The stories that Cara tells don't quite add up - and as Frances becomes increasingly entangled in the lives of the glamorous, hedonistic couple, the boundaries between truth and lies, right and wrong, begin to blur.
 Amid the decadence of that summer, a small crime brings on a bigger one: a crime so terrible that it will brand all their lives forever

-Fuller, Claire Bitter Orange (2018)
+Fuller, Claire

-Lange and the second Galbraith, Robert Backery Backery Backery Lethal White (2018) and a set When Billy, a troubled young man, comes to private eye Cormoran Strike's office to ask for his help NAME AND ADDRESS investigating a crime he thinks he witnessed as a child, Strike is left deeply unsettled.
+Galbraith, Robert Lethal White (2018)

+When Billy, a troubled young man, comes to private eye Cormoran Strike's office to ask for his help investigating a crime he thinks he witnessed as a child, Strike is left deeply unsettled.
 While Billy is obviously mentally distressed, and cannot remember many concrete details, there is something sincere about him and his story.
 But before Strike can question him further, Billy bolts from his office in a panic.
-Trying to get to the bottom of Billy's story, Strike and Robin Ellacott - once his assistant, now a partner in CALDRATTH the agency - set off on a twisting trail that leads them through the backstreets of London, into a secretive GALBRATTH inner sanctum within Parliament, and to a beautiful but sinister manor house deep in the countryside.
-And LETHAL during this labyrinthine investigation, Strike's own life is far from straightforward: his newfound fame as a LEIHAL private eye means he can no longer operate behind the scenes as he once did.
-Plus, his relationship with his former assistant is more fraught than it ever has been - Robin is now invaluable to Strike in the A STRIKE NOVEL business, but their personal relationship is much, much trickier than that
+Trying to get to the bottom of Billy's story, Strike and Robin Ellacott - once his assistant, now a partner in the agency - set off on a twisting trail that leads them through the backstreets of London, into a secretive inner sanctum within Parliament, and to a beautiful but sinister manor house deep in the countryside.
+And during this labyrinthine investigation, Strike's own life is far from straightforward: his newfound fame as a private eye means he can no longer operate behind the scenes as he once did.
+Plus, his relationship with his former assistant is more fraught than it ever has been - Robin is now invaluable to Strike in the business, but their personal relationship is much, much trickier than that . . .